chenzhuoyu/TTL-RISC-V/README.md

 RISC-V processor & peripherals made (almost) entirely with 74-series TTL logic chips.

+This repository contains the KiCAD schematics and PCB drawings of the processor, along with the related software source code.

 ## Current Design Goals

 * Supports the `RV32IM` instruction set.